ziqni-tech/ziqni-member-sdks/java/docs/StatsApi.md

 > CompletableFuture<ModelCountResponse> getActiveEntitiesCount(modelCountRequest)

-Get achievements count by member reference id
+Get competitions and/or achievements count by product id or reference id

-Returns a count of achievements for the provided member ref id and applied filters.
+Returns the count of active competitions and/or achievements by product id or reference id

 ### Example